Skip to main content

-Questions to Ask Before You Sign a Flooring Proposal in Sarasota, Florida
+Questions to Ask Before Signing a Flooring Contract in Sarasota, FL

 A flooring proposal should do more than list square footage and a product name.
-It should show how the installer plans to deal with moisture, flatness, trim, transitions, and surprise conditions after demo.
+It should show how a flooring contractor in Sarasota plans to deal with moisture, flatness, trim, transitions, and surprise conditions after demo.
 The right questions are not complicated, but they expose the difference between a careful bid and a shallow one quickly.

 What homeowners should know